Sweet Fennel Essential Oil Health Benefits Explained

 Thank you for visiting Maple Holistics – read about Petitgrain Essential Oil and Lemon Balm Essential Oil at our blog!

-I live by the motto: ‘Everything, in moderation’, and so far it’s worked out reasonably well.
+I live by the motto: ‘Everything, in moderation’, and so far it works out reasonably well.
 By this I mean that so long as you aren’t doing things in excess, you should be fine.
 The same applies to using natural products and especially essential oils.
 You know what they say about too much of a good thing?

 However, Sweet Fennel is one of the few rare ‘good things’ I simply can’t get enough of!
 I think I’ve started justifying my obsession with this plant as a means of helping to combat the invasive plant species that are doing so much damage to our ecosystem and environment that, dare I say, it’s almost your duty as a national citizen of this great state to consume as much of it as possible!
 At least, that’s what I tell myself!